Back

 Industrial Machine Technology, AAS

 The Industrial Machine Technology program provides instruction in the theory and operation of mills and lathes, both manual and CNC; other tools related to the machinist trade; and associated programming.
-Upon completion of this program, students will be able to

 • Apply quantitative skills in conjunction with trade handbook information to solve problems;

-• Effectively communicate during the problem solving process;
+• Communicate during the problem solving process;

 • Use tools and equipment to form and machine various materials in a manufacturing laboratory environment;